markusoettinger/DCPG/README.md

 The plan is to use w3.py to mange accounts and interact with the "Volta"-Testchain and distribute incentive "tokens".

+That plan may very due to the fact, that connecting to the Volta-RPC is pure shit and we were'nt be able to make transactions...
+Therefore we use Ganache (local Tool: https://www.trufflesuite.com/ganache) to set up a local blockchain which is manageble through web3.py.

 ## Setup

 ```